CloudLabs-Samples/EduLabs/React/readme.md

 4. To run the app, press **F5** or select the green arrow button, or select **Debug > Start Debugging**.

-5. A Node.js console window opens that shows the debugger listening port and Visual Studio starts the app on a browser by launching the startup file, server.js.
+5. A Node.js console window opens that shows the debugger listening port and Visual Studio starts the app on a browser which displays a sample message by launching the startup file, server.js.

    ![](images/welcometoreact.png)